cran-task-views/ChemPhys/ChemPhys.md

     of special relativity.
 Active and passive transforms are implemented.
 It includes functionality for the gyrogroup structure of three-velocities.
+-   The `r github("RobinHankin/schwarzschild")` package creates a series of PDF images showing different aspects of the physics of black holes.
 -   The [Astrostatistics and Astroinformatics Portal](https://asaip.psu.edu) is an R-centric collection of information regarding statistical analysis in astronomy.
--   Hans Werner Borchers has a page on [Astronomy modules and links for R, Python, and Julia](https://github.com/hwborchers/zaRastro/blob/master/README.md).
+-   Then there is a page on [Astronomy modules and links for R, Python, and Julia](https://github.com/hwborchers/zaRastro/blob/master/README.md).